json-event-sourcing/pincette-json-streams/docs/streams.md

 # Streams

 A stream is an aggregation pipeline with stages that transform JSON messages.
-They can consume messages from other streams of Kafka topics.
+They can consume messages from other streams or Kafka topics.
 They can produce messages to other streams that are connected to it or to Kafka topics.
 The transformations are [MongoDB aggregation pipeline stages](https://docs.mongodb.com/manual/reference/operator/aggregation-pipeline/).
 The following is a simple example that filters out messages based on a field in them.

 ```yaml
 ---